Borisvl/bigbash/Readme.md

 states that the table should be mapped to the file _movies.dat_.
 The column delimiter used in this file are two colons.
 Because we are using a shell script to execute the query, we can also use a general globbing pattern instead of a simple filename.

-BigBash also supports gziped files as well as quotations.
+BigBash also supports gzipped files as well as quotations.
 Check the [MAP command](#map-command) for more details.

 The third line is a standard SQL _SELECT_ statement.
 It outputs the movie names, which are then translated to the Bash one-liner.
 If you are familiar with Bash scriptings and UNIX tools, understanding this Bash code shouldn't be a problem.